diekmann/wasm-fizzbuzz/rust/README.md

 ![wasm2wat](../imgs/wasm_fizzbuzz_rust5.png)

-OTOH, the pure wasm does not require any functions from the host environment and just runs in `wasm-interp` (see prev screenshot).
+OTOH, the pure wasm does not require any functions from the host environment and just runs in `wasm-interp` (see prev screenshot, well, "run" is a bit of an euphemism, since the rust-generated main function is not executed by `wasm-interp`, but at least, it can be loaded).
 Downside: Since it's not importing anything, it cannot interact with the host, i.e. it cannot print anything, nor signal success or failure.

 For this "from scratch thread", looks like wasm32-unknown-unknown is the target of choice. :smiley: